aptech/docs/docs/CR-lnfact.rst

     :param x: all elements must be positive.
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix*), containing the natural log of the factorial of each of the elements in *x*.
+    :return y: containing the natural log of the factorial of each of the elements in *x*.

+    :type y: NxK matrix

 Remarks
 -------